jethornton/flexgui/docs/source/probe.rst

 .. note:: A QPushButton with checkable set to true does not have an unchecked pseudo-state

+For more style sheet options see the :doc:`style` section

 When the `probing_enable_pb` is toggled `OFF`, any widget with an object name that starts with `probe_` will be disabled.